 Westport is a very small coastal city (i.e. on the ocean, a bay, or inlet) located in the state of Washington.
 With a population of 2,286 people and just one neighborhood, Westport is the 209th largest community in Washington.

-One of the nice things about Westport is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+Westport is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

 For a small city, Westport has a lot of people who use public transit to get to work, and those that do mostly ride the bus.
 This suggests that a real need for low-cost transportation in Westport exists, and local transit is helping to meet that need.